 However, mesh topologies are far from perfect.
 They require an immense amount of configuration once they are deployed.
 The topological layout is more complex than many other topologies and this is reflected by how long it takes to set up.
 You’ll need to accommodate a whole host of new wiring which can add up to be quite expensive.

 There are many reasons why hybrid topologies are used but they all have one thing in common: flexibility.
-There are few constraints on the structure that a hybrid topology cannot accommodate, and you can incorporate ring, bus, mesh, and star topologies into one hybrid setup.
+There are few constraints on the network structure that a hybrid topology cannot accommodate, and you can incorporate multiple topologies into one hybrid setup.
 As a consequence, hybrid topologies are very scalable.
-Their scalability makes them well-suited to larger networks.
+The scalability of hybrid setups makes them well-suited to larger networks.

 See also: Network Discovery Tools and Software

 There is a range of factors that you need to take into account when choosing which topology to use.